 Tips and tricks when searching for a flat

 Try to be very fast when a new offer is there.
-If you contact them a bit late, it is likely that the flat is already gone.
-I tried to contact the landlords right away once I saw new offers there.
-You can also set up an email alert from the websites so that you are informed once there is a new offer.
+If you contact the landlord a bit late, it is likely that the flat is already gone.
+That is why it is good to have your SCHUFA report ready in case your landlord asks for it.
+I tried to contact the landlords right away once I saw new offers on the online platforms.
+You can also set up an email alert so that you are informed once there is a new offer.

 This I used a lot in Germany.
 Not only for searching for flats, but also buying or selling second hand stuff.
 It is free and easy to use.
 If you pick the category “Immobilien” and choose the area you are searching for, you can see different flat offers.
 You can contact the providers directly.